GovTechSG/slist/README.md

 -h                              Display help
 -l                              List servers with ip addresses -l -f <keyword>                 Filter list work <keyword>
---add-host <host_name>          Add a new host to the SSH config file.
+-e                              Open and edit ~/.ssh/config --add-host <host_name>          Add a new host to the SSH config file.
 Must be used together with --ip-adr option --ip-adr <ip_address>           Add a new IP address to the SSH config file.
 Must be used together with --add-host option --ssh-user <user>               Add a new SSH user to SSH config file.
 Must be used together with --add-host and --ip-adr options
 --port <port_number>            Add a new port number to SSH config file.
 Must be used together with --add-host and --ip-adr options
 --keypath <keyname_with_path>   Add a new key file to SSH config file.
 Must be used together with --add-host and --ip-adr options
---del-host <host_name>          Delete a host from the SSH config file
+--del-host <host_name>          Delete a host from the SSH config file --config-file                   To use other config file
 ```